modeco80/gmod-lcpu/ideas.md

 	- RISC-V rv32ima core
 		- Would supporting more than one CPU core type be worthwhile?
 If so, the project is relatively setup for such workflow...
 	- Controllable paramaters (RAM size, ...)
+- Our own frambuffer screen SENT (since wiremod decided to go stupid mode and saw off the gpu)

 ## Code upload/project workflow